creativity and nature lover at heart

 ...but I know many great wedding photographers that I can refer if you ask.

 Long answer: My very first photo gig was a wedding in 2004 that I shot for $200.
 Ahh hahaha!
 That was a rude awakening in what it took to shoot a wedding.
 Needless to say they got what they payed for and it turned out to be a valuable lesson for me.
-Over the next 8-10 years I shot around 15 weddings and that was far more than enough for me to decide that shooting them just wasn't for me.
+Over the next decade I shot weddings occasionally and that was far more than enough for me to decide that shooting them just wasn't for me.
 Not sure why it even took that long to figure it out.
 Oh yeah, the $ got better.
 Haha!

 Do you have references?

-Absolutely!
-Shoot me a message, and I can provide you with a basic resume or detailed vitae with references.
+Of course!
+Shoot me a message, and I can provide you references.
+If additional info is needed then I have a basic resume or detailed vitae for you.

 You can also see what others have to say in the testimonials section which is linked at the bottom of this page.